hendrikboom3/rackettown/README.md

 gen has a trial mechanism for probabilities, which may get adopted, or something like it, for door.rkt.

-# pict3d
+# Notes

-I would love to get textures in a 3D scene, but pict3d does not do that.
+I would love to use do all this in 3D instead of 2d.

+## 3d.notes:

+brief notes on various 3d-related packages in the racket package library.
+A lot of them don't compile or fail their tests.

+I'm starting to think it may turn out to be easier to do my 3D stuff directly in opengl and ignore all the solid-modelling tools in other packages.
+A sad coment on the ease of modifying other software.

+## pict3d.notes

+Doing this in 3D likely needs textures.
+I caan't just have one image paint over another, the way I do using pict.  pict3d does not do textures.  pict3d.notes is the rsult of my current investigation into pict3d, in an attempt to understand enough to add texture-mapping.

 Current source repository for pict3d turns out to be https://pkgs.racket-lang.org/package/pict3d